Erudika/scoold/README.md

 ```
 Note that the secret key above is **not** the same as your Para secret key!
 You have to generate a random string for that
 (min.
 32 chars).

+To print out debug information about LDAP requests, start Para with `-Dlogging.level.org.springframework.ldap=DEBUG`.
+If you are connecting to an internal LDAP server, add the same system property to the Scoold command line.

 Please, read the [LDAP docs for Para](https://paraio.org/docs/#030-ldap) to learn more about the settings above.